 “Where mold starts to grow, you also get bacteria and other kinds of organisms,” says Vinitsky, who runs Enlightened Medicine in Gaithersburg, Md.
 “They all generate a variety of harmful products.
-How they affect a person depends on the kinds of organism present and the susceptibility of the person who’s exposed to them.”
+How they affect a person depends on the kinds of organisms present and the susceptibility of the person who’s exposed to them.”

 Mold has microscopic spores with potent mycotoxins that can affect anywhere in the body when inhaled or ingested.

-Despite its widespread presence and harmful effects on the body, mold is one of the last things primary care physicians typically check-in trying to diagnose an ailment.
+Despite its widespread presence and harmful effects on the body, mold is one of the last things primary care physicians typically check in trying to diagnose an ailment.
 But if you have a chronic condition that standard medical care is not helping, the experts suggest consulting a mold toxin specialist.